 Office Sawa – Created in 2006, it has already produced numerous practical texts and advertising materials in the fields of medicine, computing and education.

-TREND-PRO – Founded in 1988, it produces advertising newspapers and magazines that have incorporated manga to a wide range of clients, from government agencies to large corporations and associations.
+TREND-PRO - Founded in 1988, produces newspapers and advertising magazines that incorporated manga to a wide range of clients, from government agencies to large corporations and associations.

 Becom – Founded in 1998, it has produced several books and journals in the fields of medicine, education and communication.
 In 2001, Becom created a team of comic book designers, and the company has been actively involved in various projects that use manga, such as corporate guides, product manuals, as well as manga books.